astropy/astropy-APEs/APE8.rst

 Notice of Replacement
 ---------------------

-As of 2026, the Astropy Community Code of Conduct is superceded by the NumFOCUS Code of Conduct, which can be found at https://numfocus.org/code-of-conduct/.
-The NumFOCUS Code of Conduct is available at https://numfocus.org/code-of-conduct, and while different in detailed language, shares the same core principles and in general is the same as the Code of Conduct described here.
+As of 2026, the Astropy Community Code of Conduct is superseded by the NumFOCUS Code of Conduct, which can be found at https://numfocus.org/code-of-conduct/.
+The NumFOCUS Code of Conduct, while different in detailed language, shares the same core principles and in general is the same as the Code of Conduct described here.
 This APE is retained for reference and use by others, but is no longer the active code of conduct for the Astropy community.
 For more details on the transition, see https://github.com/astropy/astropy.github.com/pull/669 and linked mailing list posts and related issues.

 Detailed description
 --------------------